bala9248/Digital-Angle-Gauge/README.md

 #Basic Functionality:

 1. This DAG has a UART based command proccessor in its core/
-2. Before accumulating the command in the command_line_interface(),/ I have written my own non blocking get char function which will/ allow for other functionality while accumulating a line buffer./ This other functionality is checking if the DAG is perfectly flat/ on the table.
+2. Before accumulating the command in the command_line_interface(), I have written my own non blocking get char function which will allow for other functionality while accumulating a line buffer.
+    This other functionality is checking if the DAG is perfectly flat on the table.
 If the DAG is flat, RED LED is lit.
-Otherwise the color/ is varied using PWM./
+Otherwise the color is varied using PWM.

 3. After taking a command as an input, the command is processed.
 The following commands are supported by the command processor.